-To me, as a rock climber, granite rock is like poetry; the only words written are the ones meant to be read.
+To me, as a rock climber, granite rock is like poetry; only the words written are the ones meant to be read.

 Scanning the rock face, eyes rest and move on.
 Clean blank sheets of rock give cause for reflection.
 An empty pause between statements of edges.
 Exclamations of cracks.
 Punctuations of lone knobs.